GPM-GV/pySIMBA/README.md

 pySIMBA is a software that integrates multiple precipitation sensors from the ground and space into a user-defined Cartesian grid and outputs a netCDF data file.
+Users can work in jupyter notebook as well and initialize python object to work off.
 This product file is the initial step to establish an easy method to conduct precipitation science and cross-validate sensors on a common coordinate system.
 Python based SIMBA was adapted from Interactive Data Language (IDL) code developed by